Answers to the Index questions automatically justify to the Top of page.

 YES.
 Your fax machine can be connected anywhere on the

-with CNG tone detection, and it normally captures a
+machine with CNG tone detection, and it normally

-calling fax from the line, then the DPS3 will not
+captures a calling fax from the LINE, then the DPS3 will

 Use a standard duplex jack to connect both units to the